-Contrary to popular belief, a lack of eye contact isn’t actually a requirement for the diagnosis of autism.
-What the DSM does say is that it can be one of the areas in which there’s an impairment in the way nonverbal behaviours are used for social interaction, along with other things like body language and facial expressions.
+Contrary to popular belief, a lack of eye contact isn’t a requirement for the diagnosis of autism.
+What the DSM does say is that it’s just one of the areas in which there might be a problem with the way nonverbal behaviours are used for social interaction, along with things like body language and facial expressions.

-That means that it's not just about whether eye contact is made, but how it’s being used:
+That means that it’s not just about whether someone makes eye contact, but how they use it: